-AHML Foundation Scholarship applications available online at ahmlfoundation.org/scholarship-application/
+AHML Foundation Scholarship

-To inspire and promote education in the trades for today and in the future.
+The mission of the scholarship is to inspire and promote education in the trades for today and in the future.

-To assist students entering the trades with financial assistance to complete their education.
+The purpose of the scholarship is to assist students entering the trades with financial assistance to complete their education.

 The scholarship committee is comprised of members of the Board of Directors of the AHML Foundation and community members.